FarronF/limerick-council-meetings/meetings/2023/01/16-Monthly Meeting of the Metropolitan District of Limerick/Agenda - Meeting of Metropolitan District of Limerick - 16th January 2023.md

 discuss the large vacant units with a view to leasing them for many groups in the area looking for

 a home.
-I am aware funding is needed to maintain the roof.--- 3
+I am aware funding is needed to maintain the roof.
+---
+3

 **7.Question submitted by Councillor C. Slattery**